Skip to content

 Network Configuration

-All services communicate via the maricusco-network bridge network.
-Services use internal DNS names (e.g., postgres, redis, chromadb) for inter-service communication.
+All services communicate via the redhound-network bridge network.
+Services use internal DNS names (e.g., postgres, redis) for inter-service communication.

 Resource Limits